mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 |  7  | Ex-navy Lieutenant (high passage) | 89C7B7 |  30 |   3   | Cr800  |                  Ship's Boat-2, Vacc-1, Gunnery-2, Shotgun-1                 | Traveller's |
 |  8  | Ex-scout (middle passage)         | 684387 |  26 |   2   | Cr900  |                       Pilot-1, Vacc-1, SMG-1, Gunnery-1                      |             |

-A skill level of 0 (for example, Vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no expertise.
+A skill level of0 (for example, Vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no expertise.

-A skill level of 0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
+A skill level of0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
 A skill level of 0 with a gun (for example, carbine-0) shows the preferred, or best, weapon for an individual otherwise without weapon skill.

 ### Equipment